jrquick17/java-snake/README.md

 ## About ##

-The game is a basic version of snake where you collect sitting apples, running mice for points, and bonuses.
+A game written in vanilla Java where you control an ever-growing snake trying to collect as many sitting apples, running mice and bonuses for points.

 * An updated version of this written in Angular and Ionic can be [found here](https://github.com/jrquick17/ionic-snake).
 * Visit [my website](https://jrquick.com) for me cool stuff!